 - Keeping Area up to date regarding achievements of the club

 - Booking (often in conjunction with the Treasurer and/or Chairman) venues for meetings and other events

 Club details are held on BB&O and NAFAS databases for administration purposes.
 Club Secretaries should complete the online Club Record Form whenever there are changes, and at least annually following their AGM.
 Some details are also held on the BB&O and NAFAS websites.
-To comply with General Data Protection Regulations (GDPR) the club secretary should advise all club officers or management team individuals whose details are defined on their Club Record Form, to complete a BB&O Data Protection Agreement Form.
+To comply with the Data Protection Act 2018 the club secretary should advise all club officers or management team individuals whose details are defined on their Club Record Form, to complete a BB&O Data Protection Agreement Form.
 This must include individuals whose contact information is published on this website.